terramate-io/terramate-docs/cloud/stacks/status.md

 If a drift is detected in a `failed` stack, the status will NOT be updated to `drifted` as the drift is expected.

 When no drift is detected for a `failed` stack, the stack status will be set to `healthy` again.
 This change is considered to be auto-healing as no user interaction in form of a new deployment is required.

+## Orchestrate Stacks by Status

+ You can run commands on stacks filtered by their cloud status using the `terramate run` command.
+A stack comprises multiple configuration files that work together as a unit, so this feature lets you manage the entire stack collectively.
+With a Terramate Cloud login, you can filter stacks by status—such as drifted, unhealthy, or failed—and then run commands across all matching stacks.
+For example, to apply changes to all stacks with a drifted status, use:
+`terramate run --status=drifted -- terraform apply`
+For more details, refer to the [terramate run](https://terramate.io/docs/cli/reference/cmdline/run#running-a-command-on-stacks-with-specific-cloud-status) command.

+### Usage
+`terramate run --status=drifted|unhealhty|failed`

+### Example

+For applying all stacks with the drifted status, the command below can be used:

+`terramate run --status=drifted -- terraform apply`

+## Trigger Stacks by Status

+Use the `terramate trigger` command to force a stack to be marked as changed—even without code modifications.
+Once you commit the trigger file, `terramate run` executes commands on the affected stacks.
+For Terramate Cloud users, the `--status=<status>` flag lets you target stacks in a specific state.
+For more details, refer to the [terramate trigger](https://terramate.io/docs/cli/reference/cmdline/trigger#trigger) command.

+### Usage

+`terramate trigger --status <stack-path>`

+### Example

+Trigger all drifted stacks as changed:

+`terramate trigger --status=drifted`